Investment Policy Framework for Sustainable Development: The new generation of investment policies

-The IPFSD embodies the new generation of investment policies that seeks to create a more intricate development strategy that maintains a favorable investment climate.
-New generation investment policies seek to give investment policy a more prominent place in development strategies.
-The continuous need to respond to newly emerging challenges and trends make it necessary to review and modify these guidelines.
+The IPFSD seeks to give investment policy a more prominent place in development strategies.
+Emerging challenges and trends make it necessary to review these guidelines.

 Dynamic nature of IPFSD and The Investment Policy Hub

 IPFSD has been designed with the intention of providing immediate technical assistance for the negotiation of investment agreements, while maintaining a dialog between investment policy stakeholders including the international development community, investors, business associations, labor unions, relevant NGOs and interest groups.
 The result of these ongoing multi-stakeholder consultations will be a dynamic document.

 To that end, in concert with IPFSD, UNCTAD has provided a platform for further consultation and discussion with all investment stakeholders—the Investment Policy Hub which allows investment stakeholders to post comments regarding the content of the IPFSD.
 The combination then, of IPFSD and the Investment Policy Hub will enable IPFSD to remain a valuable resource for investment policy makers into the future.